coralblocks/CoralRing/README.md

 # CoralRing

-CoralRing is a ultra-low-latency, lock-free, garbage-free, batching and concurrent circular queue (_ring_) in off-heap shared memory for inter-process communication (IPC) in Java across different JVMs using memory-mapped files.
+CoralRing is an ultra-low-latency, lock-free, garbage-free, batching and concurrent circular queue (_ring_) in off-heap shared memory for inter-process communication (IPC) in Java across different JVMs using memory-mapped files.

 An interesting characteristic of _memory-mapped files_ is that `they allow your shared memory to exceed the size of your machine physical memory (RAM) by relying on the OS's virtual memory mechanism`.
 Therefore your shared memory is limited not by your RAM but by the size of your hard drive (HDD/SSD).
 The trade-off of a large memory-mapped file is performance as the OS needs to swap pages back and forth from the hard drive to memory and vice-versa, in a process called _paging_.